Chipdelmal/ArtStyleTimeLapseTransfer/README.md

 # Art Style TimeLapse Transfer

 This is a simple implementation of an artistic style transfer machine learning application.
 The idea was inspired by the movie "Loving Vincent" (http://lovingvincent.com/).
-This _Mathematica_ implementation is mean for demonstration purposes only, as there are much more robust frameworks to do this (such as: https://github.com/cysmith/neural-style-tf).
+This _Mathematica_ implementation is mean for demonstration purposes only, as there are much more robust frameworks to do this, such as: https://github.com/cysmith/neural-style-tf (thanks to <a href="https://github.com/biyonka">Biyonka Liang</a> for the framework recommendation).

 ## Examples